moonsh/HM-Hybrid-Masking-ECCV-2022/README.md

-For your convenience, we provide example of file. hsnet, vat.py and asnet.py
+For your convenience, we provide example files for hsnet, vat and asnet.

 ## Evaluation